Southwest Airlines is one of the few remaining airlines with a generous free checked baggage policy for all passengers.

-Southwest Carry-On items are limited to one bag plus one smaller, personal-type item.
+Southwest passengers are permitted two carry-on items: One bag, plus one smaller personal-type item.
 Personal-type items include purses, briefcases, cameras, food containers, or laptops (case included).
 Pet carriers are considered either a personal item or a carry-on item.

 Southwest Airlines limits carry-on bag dimensions to 10x16x24 inches.
 All Customers and Employees and their items are subject to a thorough physical search.
 The personal item is limited in size to 16.25 x 8 x 13.5 inches.